 But wait, Jamie, you might say: I have seen this verb used normally, such as in the sentence below.
 How is this a semi-modal verb?

-Does he dare to do it?A non-modal use of the verb “dare”
+Does he dare to do it?Non-modal use

 The answer to this question is that sometimes it can take a modal construction.
 When used as a non-modal, it uses the infinitive afterwards, such as “to do”, which we saw in the last sentence.
 When used as a modal verb, it uses the bare infinitive afterwards.
-This is the only criteria that makes it modal, meaning it is a semi-modal verb.
+This is the only criteria that make it modal, meaning it is a semi-modal verb.
 Subsequently, we do not need the auxiliary (helping) verb “to do” for questions or the negative.
 For example:

 Dare he do it?

-I dare not try.A modal use of the verb “dare”
+I dare not try.Modal use

-In this sentence we can see that it is in the modal form, taking “do” or “try” after the verb rather than “to do”.
+In this sentence, we can see that it is in the modal form, taking “do” or “try” after the verb rather than “to do”.